From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 5. Ubud Monkey Forest – Bali:

-A vital spiritual, economic, educational and conservation center for the village of Padangtegal, is the Mandala Suci Wenara Wana or more commonly known as the Ubud Monkey Forest.
+A vital spiritual, economic, educational and conservation centre for the village of Padangtegal, is the Mandala Suci Wenara Wana or more commonly known as the Ubud Monkey Forest.
 The forest is the natural habitat of the Balinese long-tailed macaque species of monkeys, in addition to 186 species of plants and trees.
 The forest is owned by the Padantegal community as well as the three temples located in the vicinity of the forest.

 There are 1049 monkeys living in the forest and are divided into 6 groups, main temple group, forest conservation group, central point group, eastern group, Michelin and cemeteries group.
 Trails in the forest allow visitors to access many parts of the park.
 There’s a public hall, a gallery, an open stage and a canteen.